nodejs/dev-policy/convergence.md

 The converged repository will become the main repository for Node.js releases as soon as the TSC determines that the merger of the two projects is: (a) complete and (b) passes all tests demonstrating that the `master` is production ready.
 At this point, the `nodejs-foundation/io.js` and `nodejs-foundation/node` repositories move into maintenance mode only to support LTS of the prior release lines.

+### Build and CI Environment

+Node.js and io.js each currently use separate build and CI environments that will need to be merged.
+Given that this is a fairly specialized task that will require coordination with multiple parties and knowledge of specific platforms, the specific steps involved with merging the environments will be delegated to the Build Working Group which will be expanded to consist of members from both existing projects.

+#### Node.js Jenkins

+The Node.js Jenkins environment is hosted at http://jenkins.nodejs.org and is managed by Joyent.
+It is currently on Jenkins version 1.590.

+There are currently 14 nodes including the master.
+These cover:

+* centos-5.7
+* freebsd9.1
+* master
+* osx-build
+* osx-home
+* smartos-base-13.3.1
+* smartos-base-13.4.0
+* smartos-nodejs.org
+* ubuntu-10.04
+* ubuntu-12.04
+* ubuntu-14.04
+* windows-2k12
+* windows-2k8r2
+* windows-azure

+Based on the configuration information available within Jenkins, it is not clear exactly where these nodes are hosted and whether they are owned or provided assets.

+#### io.js Jenkins

+The io.js Jenkins environment is hosted at https://jenkins-iojs.nodesource.com and is managed by NodeSource.
+It is currently on Jenkins version 1.6.10.

+There are currently 60 nodes including the master.
+These cover:

+* iojs-digitalocean-centos5-32-1
+* iojs-digitalocean-centos5-64-1
+* iojs-digitalocean-centos5-gcc41-32-1
+* iojs-digitalocean-centos5-gcc41-64-1
+* iojs-digitalocean-centos5-release-32-1
+* iojs-digitalocean-centos5-release-64-1
+* iojs-digitalocean-centos6-64-1
+* iojs-digitalocean-centos6-64-gcc44-1
+* iojs-digitalocean-centos7-64-1
+* iojs-digitalocean-containers-debian+stable-1
+* iojs-digitalocean-containers-debian+stable-2
+* iojs-digitalocean-containers-debian+testing-1
+* iojs-digitalocean-containers-debian+testing-2
+* iojs-digitalocean-containers-ubuntu+lucid-1
+* iojs-digitalocean-containers-ubuntu+lucid-2
+* iojs-digitalocean-containers-ubuntu+precise-1
+* iojs-digitalocean-containers-ubuntu+precise-2
+* iojs-digitalocean-containers-ubuntu+trusty-1
+* iojs-digitalocean-containers-ubuntu+trusty-2
+* iojs-digitalocean-fedora21-1
+* iojs-digitalocean-ubuntu1004-32-1
+* iojs-digitalocean-ubuntu1004-64-1
+* iojs-digitalocean-ubuntu1204-64-1
+* iojs-digitalocean-ubuntu1404-32-1
+* iojs-digitalocean-ubuntu1404-64-1
+* iojs-digitalocean-ubuntu1404-gyp-32-1
+* iojs-digitalocean-ubuntu1404-gyp-64-1
+* iojs-digitalocean-ubuntu1410-64-1
+* iojs-digitalocean-ubuntu1504-64-1
+* iojs-joyent-smartos14-32-1
+* iojs-joyent-smartos14-64-1
+* iojs-linaro-armv8-ubuntu1404
+* iojs-nodesource-armv7-ubuntu1401
+* iojs-nodesource-armv7-ubuntu1401-release
+* iojs-nodesource-raspbian-wheezy-pi1-1
+* iojs-nodesource-raspbian-wheezy-pi1-2
+* iojs-nodesource-raspbian-wheezy-pi1p-1
+* iojs-nodesource-raspbian-wheezy-pi2-1
+* iojs-nodesource-raspbian-wheezy-pi2-2
+* iojs-nodesource-raspbian-wheezy-pi2-3
+* iojs-nodesource-raspbian-wheezy-pi2-4
+* iojs-online_net-armv7-wheezy-1
+* iojs-online_net-armv7-wheezy-2
+* iojs-online_net-armv7-wheezy-release-1
+* iojs-rackspace-debian8-64-1
+* iojs-rackspace-win2008r2-1
+* iojs-rackspace-win2008r2-2
+* iojs-rackspace-win2008r2-release-1
+* iojs-rackspace-win2008r2-release-2
+* iojs-rackspace-win2012r2-1
+* iojs-rackspace-win2012r2-2
+* iojs-rackspace-win2012r2-msvs2015-1
+* iojs-voxer-freebsd101-32-1
+* iojs-voxer-freebsd101-64-1
+* iojs-voxer-osx1010-1
+* iojs-voxer-osx1010-2
+* iojs-voxer-osx1010-release-pkg-1
+* iojs-voxer-osx1010-release-pkg-2
+* iojs-voxer-osx1010-release-tar-1
+* master

+The nodes are provided by multiple third parties including NodeSource, DigitalOcean, Rackspace, and others.

+### Merging the CI environments

+Because the `nodejs.org` domain will transfer ownership to the Node.js Foundation, and because there is an existing `jenkins.nodejs.org` domain, it makes sense to use that domain for the combined Jenkins environment.
+The Build Working Group will need to put together the plan for combining the two Jenkins environments into one, including determination of where the master will be hosted.

+The existing nodes need to be catalogued and organized into donated or owned assets.
+A transition plan for build assets currently owned by Joyent needs to be put in place.
+Will Joyent continue to provide those assets for use by the foundation?
+Will they be donated or leased?
+Likewise for all existing build assets used by io.js.
+If the build assets are donated, with the current providers of those be willing to continue providing those assets to the Node.js Foundation?
+If so, new agreements likely need to be drawn up.
+If the assets are leased or purchased, will the ownership of those leases or assets be transferred to the Foundation?
+Will the Foundation need to allocate a certain budget for those assets, etc. These details will need to be worked out but, in the interim, it should be possible to use either of the existing Jenkins environments to ensure continuity.

 ## Issues

 The existing `nodejs-foundation/io.js` and `nodejs-foundation/node` issue databases would continue to be maintained.
 A brand new `nodejs-foundation/node.js` issue database will be established with a "clean slate".
 The existing io.js approach to managing issues will be adopted with this new issues database.